zacharyCormack/Motion/README.md

 - `short direc[5]`, which stores the key numbers for the dot.
 - `void draw()`, a method that prints the dot to the screen.

-The contructor requires only the key numbers and the colour character.
+The constructor requires only the key numbers and the colour character.

 ## `Field` Class